prathmeshk-GlideCloud/GlideCloud-Tasks/07-Jan-2026/FastAPI_VectorDB/Readme.md

 }

-What happens
+What Happens

-Query is embedded
+The query text is embedded

-Similar vectors are retrieved
+Similar vectors are retrieved using vector similarity

-Results are returned
+Matching documents are returned

-Debug endpoints
+🐞 Debug Endpoints
+View Stored Documents
 GET /debug/documents

-Shows stored documents with vector previews
+Shows stored documents

+Displays a preview of vector values

+View Stored Queries
 GET /debug/queries

 Shows stored query embeddings

+Displays a preview of vector values

-These endpoints prove that vectors are actually being created and stored.
+These endpoints confirm that vectors are being generated and stored correctly.

+▶️ Run the Project

-Run the project
+From the project root directory:

 uvicorn app.main:app --reload